DrakonForge/DrakonScript/README.md

 ### Speech Lines

-The speech lines or **responses** for a rule can be defined using the `lines = ...` statement.
+The speech lines or **responses** for a rule can be defined using the `response ...` statement.
 This is generally done by setting the line equal to an array, like so:

 ```js
 response {